BSTech/bsdcnfix2/README.md

 ## What is the bug?

 Someone at Discord has forgotten to expose&tweak the inter-process communication system to the notification panel renderer.
+This causes no notification to show on screen, however, you can hear the notification sound.

 ## How does this tool work?

-This tool patches a file of Discord module (`modules/discord_desktop_core-1/discord_desktop_core/core.asar`) to make it making use of `BrowserWindow` preload scripts with context isolation to fix `require is not defined` error with the following steps:
+This tool patches a file of Discord module (`modules/discord_desktop_core-x/discord_desktop_core/core.asar`) to make it making use of `BrowserWindow` preload scripts with context isolation to fix `require is not defined` error with the following steps:

 - It "patches" `notificationScreen.js` to set a preload script called `nspreload.js`
 - It generates `nspreload.js` to expose a relay `require` function, checks what is `require`d and if it is `electron` then it relays `ipcRenderer`'s `on` and `removeListener` functions (electron bug?) since they are made invisible to renderer context, they are finally exposed to renderers as `fix.require_fixed`.